 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of our securities, borrowings from lending institutions and sale of facilities that were not fully utilized.
-As of October 31, 2019, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$41.2 million.
-The Company's ModusLink Corporation subsidiary has undistributed earnings from its foreign subsidiaries of approximately \$16.0 million at October 31, 2019, of which approximately \$2.2 million is considered to be permanently reinvested due to certain restrictions under local laws as well as the Company's plans to reinvest such earnings for future expansion in certain foreign jurisdictions.
-Due to the changes reflected in the new tax law there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
+As of January 31, 2020, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$30.2 million.
+Due to the changes reflected in the U.S. Tax Cuts and Jobs Act in December 2017 ("U.S. Tax Reform") there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
 Foreign withholding taxes would range from 0% to 10% on any repatriated funds.

 For the Company, earnings and profits have been calculated at each subsidiary.
 The Company's foreign subsidiaries are in an overall net deficit for earnings and profits purposes.
-As such, no adjustment was made to U.S. taxable income in 2019 relating to this aspect of the new tax law.
-In future years, under the new tax law the Company will be able to repatriate its foreign earnings without incurring additional U.S. tax as a result of a 100% dividends received deduction.
+As such, no adjustment was made to U.S. taxable income in 2019 relating to this aspect of the U.S. Tax Reform.
+In future years, under the U.S. Tax Reform the Company will be able to repatriate its foreign earnings without incurring additional U.S. tax as a result of a 100% dividends received deduction.
 The Company believes that any future withholding taxes or state taxes associated with such a repatriation would be minor.

-On June 30, 2014, two direct and wholly owned subsidiaries of the Company (the "Borrowers") and certain subsidiaries of the Borrowers acting as guarantors (the "Guarantors"), entered into a Revolving Credit and Security Agreement (the "Credit Agreement"), as borrowers and guarantors, with PNC Bank, National Association ("PNC Bank"), as a Lender and as agent for the Lenders ("Agent").
-The Credit Agreement had a five (5) year term which was to expire on June 30, 2019.
+On June 30, 2014, two direct and wholly-owned subsidiaries of the Company (the "Borrowers") and certain subsidiaries of the Borrowers acting as guarantors (the "Guarantors"), entered into a Revolving Credit and Security Agreement (the "Credit Agreement"), as borrowers and guarantors, with PNC Bank, as a lender and as agent for the lenders ("Agent").
+The Credit Agreement had a five year term which was to expire on June 30, 2019.
 On April 30, 2019, the Borrowers and Guarantors entered into a Second Amendment to Revolving Credit and Security Agreement (the "Second Amendment") by and among the Borrowers, the Guarantors, the financial institutions named as parties thereto from time to time as lenders (collectively, the "Lenders") and PNC Bank as Agent.
-The Second Amendment amends the Credit Agreement in order to, among other things, (i) reduce the aggregate Revolving Commitment Amounts (as defined in the Credit Agreement) of the Lenders and the related Maximum Revolving Advance Amount (as defined in the Credit Agreement) available to Borrowers under the Credit Agreement, from \$50.0 million to \$25.0 million, and (ii) to extend the maturity of the term under the Credit Agreement by six (6) months from June 30, 2019 to December 31, 2019.
-The maximum credit commitment of \$25.0 million is available for letters of credit (with a sublimit of \$5.0 million).
-The actual maximum credit available under the Credit Agreement varies from time to time and is determined by calculating the applicable borrowing base, which is based upon applicable percentages of the values of eligible accounts receivable and eligible inventory minus reserves determined by the Agent (including other reserves that the Agent may establish from time to time in its permitted discretion), all as specified in the Credit Agreement.
+The Second Amendment amended the Credit Agreement in order to, among other things, (i) reduce the aggregate Revolving Commitment Amounts (as defined in the Credit Agreement) of the Lenders and the related Maximum Revolving Advance Amount (as defined in the Credit Agreement, from \$50.0 million to \$25.0 million, and (ii) extend the maturity of the term under the Credit Agreement by six months from June 30, 2019 to December 31, 2019.
+On December 31, 2019, the Credit Agreement was terminated in accordance with the terms thereof, and all outstanding amounts thereunder were repaid.